coveo/source.coveo.com/_posts/2016-12-1-creating-previews-of-secured-content-in-sitecore.md

 It is important to add the processor after the HtmlContentInBodyWithRequestsProcessor, as this first processor formats the content of the item which is then used for relevancy.

-In this same file, the fields referenced in the code are added to the fieldmap:
+In this same file, the fields referenced in the code must be added to the field map:

 {% highlight xml %}
 <fieldMap>